-In 2009, the Dance Program began a partnership with the Bill T. Jones / Arnie Zane Dance Company.
+In 2009, the Dance Program began a partnership with the Bill T. Jones/Arnie Zane Dance Company.
 In 2011, the Company merged with Dance Theater Workshop to become New York Live Arts.
-Bill T. Jones leads the organization as its executive artistic director and the Company continues as New York Live Arts’s company in residence.
-The partnership with Bard continues; artists from the Company and from New York Live Arts’s presenting season lead course work and events.
+Bill T. Jones leads the organization as its executive artistic director and the Company continues as New York Live Arts’ company in residence.
+Artists from the Company and from the New York Live Arts presenting season lead course work and events.

 Areas of Study

 The Dance Program offers technique courses in ballet, modern dance, and world dance–flamenco, as well as courses in composition, dance history, dance science, performance and production, and dance repertory.